-'''

 svn commit [PATH...]

-'''

 Send changes from your working copy to the repository.
 If you do not supply a log message with your commit by using either the --file or --message option, svn will launch your editor for you to compose a commit message.
-See the editor-cmd section in the section called "Config".
+See the editor-cmd list entry in the section called "Config".

-svn commit will send any lock tokens that it finds and will release locks on all PATHS committed (recursively), unless --no-unlock is passed.
+svn commit will send any lock tokens that it finds and will release locks on all PATHs committed (recursively) unless --no-unlock is passed.